juanpy0223/Lenovo-ThinkCentre-M900-Tiny-PC-Hackintosh/README.md

 # This is a WORK IN PROGRESS, please let me know any problem you may have, or any suggestions.

+#edit: if you want to use Dual Monitor, change SMBIOS to MacMini8,1, and generate new serial numbers... thanks to u/Alternative-Record-4 (infor the info!!!

 I hope this information helps.... if you have the same model...